 Calm communication and listening are important because when someone is being attacked, it can be difficult to listen to what is being said and to be able to respond appropriately.

-Gregory Kushnick. a licensed New York City psychologist, says “Couples will spend a lot of time trying to prove the other person wrong, and there really is no end to that, especially if two people are seeing one situation differently.”
-He goes on to say, “Essentially the key is to get the couple to realize that there are two rights to every story”.
+Gregory Kushnick. a licensed New York City psychologist, says, “Couples will spend a lot of time trying to prove the other person wrong, and there really is no end to that, especially if two people are seeing one situation differently.”
+He goes on to say, “Essentially, the key is to get the couple to realize that there are two rights to every story”.